 Bamboo leaf has been used in China as a food and herbal medicine.
 The botanical name for bamboo is bambusa vulgaris.
 There are more than a thousand species of bamboo around the globe.
 Bamboo is a rich source of silica.
-For more information on Chinese herbs.
+For more information on Chinese herbs and their medicinal uses.

 bamboo leaf extract